SodraTech/.github/profile/README.md

 We value diversity and inclusivity.
 Please review our [Code of Conduct] to ensure a positive and respectful environment for all members.

 ## Let's Code Together!
 Join us on this exciting journey where every line of code is a conversation starter.
-Let's amplify the language of technology at code_talkz!
+Let's amplify the language of technology at SodraTech!

 Happy Coding! 👩‍💻👨‍💻